MicrosoftDocs/ef-core-for-beginners/notes/part2/script.md

 Here's what that looks like with the .NET CLI.

-This time, the product's entity has data attributes that describe the behavior of the properties, as you can see, and the OnModelCreating method in the database context is much more sparse.
+This time, the product's entity has data attributes that describe the behavior of the properties.
+The OnModelCreating method in the database context is much more sparse.

 You might be wondering, what do we do when the database schema changes?
 There are two strategies.
 Let's look at the first one.

-I'm going to delete my entity model and re-scaffold it again, this time using the OnModelCreating method we used earlier.

-Let's pretend like we're the database administrator.
-I'm going to use an ALTER TABLE SQL statement to add a new Email column to the CUSTOMER table in the ContosoPizza-Part2 database.
+The first strategy is a manual approach.
+This approach requires you to manually edit your entitity model to keep in sync with the database schema.
+The generated dbcontext and models can thought of as a starting point for ongoing development, similar to scaffolded razor pages in ASP.NET Core.

-The first strategy I could use is just rescaffolding the entity model again.
+The other strategy is just rescaffolding the entity model whenever the database schema changes.
 Using this approach, it's important to use partial classes or extension methods to keep business logic separate from scaffolded entities.
 This ensures that business logic doesn't get overwritten if you re-scaffold the entities.

-The other strategy is a manual hybrid approach.
-This approach requires you to manually edit your entitity model to keep in sync with the database schema.
-I'm going to use that approach to add the Email
+I'm going to delete my entity model and re-scaffold.
+This time, I'm going to generate the models in a subdirectory of the Models directory.

+Now I can create partial classes in the Models directory to contain my business logic.

 Now that we've seen how Entity Framework Core can work with an existing database, in the next video, I'm going to show you how to use Entity Framework Core with ASP.NET Core to streamline your web development.